maxpumperla/elephas/README.md

 ```

 ## Distributed hyper-parameter optimization

+<span style="color:red">**UPDATE**: As of 3.0.0, Hyper-parameter optimization features have been removed, since Hyperas is no longer active and was causing versioning compatibility issues.
+To use these features, install version 2.1 or below.</span>

 Hyper-parameter optimization with elephas is based on [hyperas](https://github.com/maxpumperla/hyperas), a convenience
 wrapper for hyperopt and keras.
 Each Spark worker executes a number of trials, the results get collected and the best